Logo of AccediaContact us

 - Georgi Yolovski, & Ivan Dochev, Software Consultants

-8. embrace initiatives beyond your daily tasks
+8. Embrace initiatives beyond your daily tasks

 Set yourself milestones, or in other words, give yourself a challenge and try to learn something new by the end of a certain period, whether it’s a week, month, or even a year.
 Here at Accedia we have regular Goals meetings where everyone sets their individual milestones, discusses takeaways from past performance, and focuses on future goals and aspirations.